 Below, we outline the rules, regulations and options for commercial activity in the country.

-Important things to know before starting the company formation process
+Important things to know before starting the company formation process in Brazil

 Before incorporating your company in Brazil you must familiarize yourself with some critical aspects of the process.
 For example, in Brazil a branch is different than a subsidiary.
 Opening a subsidiary company in Brazil is less complicated than opening a branch.
 By law, any foreign company can be a partner, investor or shareholder in a Brazilian company, making the Brazilian company a subsidiary of the foreign entity.
 The Brazilian company will then be fully governed by law and will have the same rights and responsibilities as any other company.